 There you go, that was my honest review of the RBC Direct Investing Platform.

-Like I said, if you bank with RBC for your day to day banking needs, then opening an RBC Direct Investing has its perks in terms of account maintenance fees and having everything on one platform.
+Like I said, if you bank with RBC for your day-to-day banking needs, then opening an RBC Direct Investing has its perks in terms of account maintenance fees and having everything on one platform.
 If you do not bank with RBC or you are still thinking of which one to choose – I’ll highly recommend checking out Questrade.
-They are one of Canada’s leading online discount brokerage house.
+They are one of Canada’s leading online discount brokerage houses.

 If you really liked the RBC Direct Investing platform as such, then go ahead they are one of the most reputed banks in Canada and millions of Canadians deal with them every single day.

 If you like the content of this article and find it helpful, please share it on social media and help spread the word.
 Also, let me know your thoughts and comments in the comment box below.

 Top 10 Popular Posts Of All Time